"I said, 'in all these hours of entertainment, couldn't you find sixty minutes for some kind of a news magazine?'"

 About This Interview

-Don Hewitt (1922-2009) was interviewed for two-and-a-half hours in New York, NY.
-Hewitt spoke articulately about the beginnings of broadcast journalism, the days of Douglas Edwards with the News, the profound influence of Fred Friendly, Edward R. Murrow, and William Paley; and of course, the creation and success of 60 Minutes .
-The interview was conducted by Michael Rosen on April 15, 1997.
+In his two-and-a-half hour Archive interview, Don Hewitt (1922-2009) speaks articulately about the beginnings of broadcast journalism.
+He recalls the days of Douglas Edwards with the News.
+He further reflects on the profound influence of Fred Friendly, Edward R. Murrow and William Paley.
+He also recounts the creation and success of 60 Minutes.
+Michael Rosen conducted the interview in New York, NY on April 15, 1997.

 Don Hewitt is a genius at what he does--and he does 60 Minutes.
 But Hewitt has done more in his TV career than be the founder and executive producer of that enormously successful progrm.
 It was Hewitt who directed Edward R. Murrow's early TV experiment of bridging the U.S. continent with TV.
 It was Hewitt who, while producing-directing the first Kennedy-Nixon debate in 1960, attempted to advise Nixon to use appropriate make-up to cover his wan appearance.
 Nixon didn't listen, lost the debate, and lost the election.
 And moving from the sublime to the entrepreneurial, Hewitt ventured (unsuccessfully) into cable home shopping 33 years later.